About

 Fortunately, the Second Law of Thermodynamics exists, which she makes use of in her artistic work: „On a small scale, such as in a closed system of canvas and paint, I can trick entropy and create order in chaos.“ This results in predominantly abstract expressionist works that oscillate between inner and outer worlds, between chance and necessity.
 Emotion and reflection meet, wrestling for dominance.
 The result of this clash is not predetermined and often arises intuitively. „The painting process takes a lot of energy,“ she admits.
 But the energy-sapping battle for composition is worth fighting, especially since it repeatedly produces quite astonishing paintings that sometimes overwhelm the vocabulary of art criticism.
 In other words: Anyone who wants to sort Rubica von Streng's works into art-theoretical categories will have a hard time.
 It is not necessary anyway.

-Frank Lassak, ARTMAPP 2/2023
+Frank Lassak, ARTMAPP Magazine 2/2023

 Awards and Grants